ATella12/BUNE/README.md

 4. Push to `main` — Vercel will auto-deploy.
 You can also run the workflow manually from the Actions tab.

 This works alongside Vercel’s native Git auto-deploy.
 The hook guarantees a build even when only env/manifest changes occur.

+## Deploys on Every Push (No API hooks)

+Vercel is configured to auto-deploy Production on every push to `main`.

+- Ensure the project is connected to GitHub and `Production Branch` is set to `main` (Vercel ?
+Project ?
+Settings ?
+Git).
+- Set `Root Directory` to `frontend`, `Build Command` = `npm run build`, `Output Directory` = `dist`, `Node` = `20`.
+- Optional: Force a build for every push by disabling the "Ignored Build Step":
+  Settings ?
+Git ?
+Ignored Build Step ?
+Behavior = "Override" and use a command that exits with code 1.
+- For env changes that don’t trigger builds, push an empty commit:
+  `git commit --allow-empty -m "redeploy" && git push origin main`.